plexescor/HPR/README.md

 <details>
 <summary><strong>Windows</strong></summary>

-HPR sits around **8 MB RSS**.
-That number is real and reflects only HPR's own code, data, and the minimal runtime libraries Windows loads.
+Around **8 MB RSS** in real use.
+That is HPR's own code plus whatever the Windows runtime pulls in.
+Nothing hidden in that number.

 </details>

 <details>
-<summary><strong>Linux (read this before filing a memory issue)</strong></summary>
+<summary><strong>Linux &mdash; read this before opening a memory issue</strong></summary>

-Tools like BTOP++, htop, and similar process monitors will report approximately **47 MB**.
-That number is not wrong, but it is misleading without context.
+BTOP++, htop, and similar tools will report approximately **47 MB**.
+That number is accurate but it is not the full picture.

-HPR's own private memory on Linux -- heap, stack, all of your actual application data -- is roughly **22 MB**.
-The remaining ~25 MB is shared GPU libraries that the OS maps into HPR's address space because Slint's renderer uses OpenGL for hardware-accelerated drawing.

-The chain: Slint initializes OpenGL via EGL -> OS loads Mesa's Gallium driver for your GPU -> Mesa's Gallium driver unconditionally loads `libLLVM` because it uses LLVM as a JIT compiler for shader code generation at the driver level.
-This happens even when all shaders are already compiled and cached. `libLLVM` is a 60 MB+ library and its resident pages alone account for roughly 26 MB of what process monitors report as HPR's memory.
+HPR's actual private memory, heap plus stack plus all application data, is around **22 MB**.
+The remaining ~25 MB is shared GPU library pages mapped into HPR's address space by the OS because Slint uses OpenGL for rendering.
+The chain: Slint initializes OpenGL via EGL, Mesa's Gallium driver loads for your GPU, and Mesa unconditionally loads `libLLVM` because it needs LLVM as a JIT for driver-level shader compilation.
+This happens even when shaders are cached. `libLLVM` is 60+ MB and its resident pages account for most of what process monitors show above HPR's private footprint.

-**This is not a memory leak.** It is not HPR being inefficient.
-It is Mesa's architecture.
-Your compositor, your browser, and every other GPU-accelerated application on the system already have these same pages loaded.
-Because they are shared, the kernel maps the same physical memory pages into each process.
-The proportional cost to HPR is around **50 MB PSS** (Proportional Set Size), which is the most honest single number you can get from the kernel.
+These pages are physically shared across every GPU-accelerated process on your system.
+Your compositor has them.
+Your browser has them.
+The kernel is not loading duplicate copies.
+The proportional cost to HPR specifically is around **50 MB PSS** (Proportional Set Size), which is the most honest single number the kernel can give you.

-To verify this yourself:
+To verify yourself:
 ```bash
 cat /proc/$(pgrep HPR)/status | grep -E "RssAnon|RssFile|VmRSS"
 ```

-`RssAnon` is HPR's actual private footprint. `RssFile` is shared library pages. `VmRSS` is the sum that process monitors display.
+`RssAnon` is HPR's actual private footprint. `RssFile` is the shared library mapping. `VmRSS` is the sum that monitors display.

-To eliminate the GPU library overhead entirely, disable hardware acceleration in `config.csv`:
+To eliminate the GPU overhead entirely:
 ```csv
 hardware-acceleration,false
 ```

 This switches Slint to a CPU software renderer.
-Mesa and `libLLVM` are never loaded.
-Total RSS drops to approximately **22 MB**.
-The UI looks identical.
-The only tradeoff is slightly higher CPU usage during redraws -- for a background tracker that redraws every 500ms, this is completely imperceptible.
+Mesa never loads. `libLLVM` never loads.
+RSS drops to approximately **22 MB**.
+The UI is visually identical.
+The only cost is slightly higher CPU usage during redraws, which for a tracker redrawing every 500ms is genuinely imperceptible.

 </details>

 <details>
-<summary><strong>Cachegrind (15 seconds)</strong></summary>
+<summary><strong>Cachegrind (15 second sample)</strong></summary>

 ```
 L1 instruction miss rate:          0.20%